RIR360/development/journal/2025/june.md

 ## 06/16/2025
 - No matter what you can't lose your cool, you must keep forward.
 - You'll always be bombered with tasks, but deal with it carefully.
+- No matter what happens don't lose your cool, stay calm, everything will fall in place.